Flederossi/fare/README.md

 > ```

 ## Compile fare using fare
-> If you already have fare installed on your system you can run `fare` in the root of fare project to compile it that way.
+> If you already have fare installed on your system and you want to recompile it (if there is any reason for that), you can run `fare build` or simply `fare` in the root of this repository to compile fare with fare.